Signadot CLI

 By default, TCP segmentation offloading is on on MacOS.
 However when

-MacOS is configured to redirect traffic with pf
+MacOS is configured to redirect traffic with pf, such offloading

 causes severe performance penalties, particularly in the latency